Ultra High Energy Cosmic Rays: The disappointing model: Introduction

 \section{Introduction}

-There is a dramatic conflict between the recent observational data of two largest UHECR detectors: HiRes \cite{Hires-prl} and Auger \cite{Auger-prl}.
-The HiRes data confirm well the signatures of {\em proton} propagation through CMB, GZK cutoff \cite{GZK} and pair-production dip \cite{BG88} - \cite{Aloisioetal}, together with proton-dominated mass composition \cite{sokol-trondheim}.
-The Auger data strongly favour the nuclei composition progressively heavier in the energy region (4 - 40)~EeV and indicate the strong spectrum steepening at the highest energies not much consistent with the predicted shape of the GZK cutoff.
+There is a dramatic conflict between recent observational data of two largest UHECR detectors: HiRes \cite{Abbasi:2007sv} and Auger \cite{Abraham:2008ru}.
+The HiRes data confirm well signatures of {\em proton} propagation through cosmic microwave background radiation (CMBR), the GZK cutoff \cite{Greisen:1966jv,Zatsepin:1966jv} and the pair-production dip \cite{Berezinsky:1988wi,Berezinsky:2002nc, Aloisio:2006wv,Berezinsky:2002vt,Berezinsky:2005cq}, together with a proton-dominated mass composition \cite{sokol-trondheim,Sokolsky:2010kb}.
+The Auger data strongly favor the nuclei composition getting progressively heavier in an energy range ($4 - 40$)~EeV and indicate a strong spectrum steepening at highest energies not much consistent with the predicted shape of the GZK cutoff.